simonsobs/soconda/docs/docs/install.md

 ## Deleting an Environment

-The `soconda` environments are self contained and you can delete them by running command `conda remove --name envname --all` or `conda remove -p /base_dir/envs/name --all`.
+The `soconda` environments are self contained and you can delete them by running command `conda remove --name <envname> --all` or `conda remove -p /base_dir/envs/name --all`.
 Or directly removing the `<base dir>/envs/<name of env>` directory.
 You can optionally delete the modulefile and the versioned pip local directory in your home directory.
 If you installed a jupyter kernel, remove kernel file in `~/.local/share/jupyter/kernels/` with matching soconda version.

-If you have multiple soconda environment and deleted wrong kernel file, you can always [recreate it](#installing-a-jupyter-kernel).
+If you have multiple soconda environments and deleted wrong kernel file, you can always [recreate it](#installing-a-jupyter-kernel).